 Course Co-ordinator: Dr Ralf Ohlemüller

 - Paper Structure

-The main activity during this paper will be seminars and tutorials (2 hours per week).
+The main activity during this paper will be seminars and tutorials (two hours per week).
 These will take three main forms:

 - Lecture-style presentations followed by discussions

 - Small-group reading and discussions followed by whole-class discussions